Tuesday, September 17, 2024

 THE DUKE OF ROCK by Peter Nolan Smith

 Back in the 80s and 90s Tompkins Square Park in the East Village had several basketball courts.
-Full-court games were played next to the handball courts closest to Avenue B. Half-court games was located against the fences of the asphalt baseball field on Avenue A. Players were split between neighborhood ballers and hoopsters from the rest of the city.
+Full-court games were played next to the handball courts closest to Avenue B and East 10th Street.
+Half-court games was located against the fences of the asphalt baseball field on Avenue A. Players were split between neighborhood ballers and hoopsters from the rest of the city.
 The quality of the competition was not up to the standards of West 4th Street or 125th Street, but a total stranger could walk onto the court and claim ‘next’ without a beef.

 My apartment was on East 10th Street.
 Several pairs of my dead sneakers hung on the streetlights at the intersection of 10th and A. I played half-court almost every day.
 My tenacious defense earned 50% the nickname ‘Brick’ with my atrocious shooting reaping claim toforthe other half of my on-court persona.